Sufism in India: Madariyya

 The Madariyya are members of a Sufi order (tariqa) popular in North India, especially in Uttar Pradesh, the Mewat region, Bihar and Bengal.
 They are also present in Nepal and Bangladesh.
 Known for its syncretic aspects, lack of emphasis on external religious practice and focus on internal dhikr, it was initiated by the Sufi saint 'Sayed Badiuddin Zinda Shah Madar' (d.
 1434 CE), called "Qutb-ul-Madar", and is centered on his shrine (dargah) at Makanpur, Kanpur district, Uttar Pradesh.
+The order's spiritual network extended through prominent figures such as Maulana Shahbaz Muhammad of Bhagalpur, Bihar, who was authorized in multiple traditions including the Tayfuriyya order.

 Qadiriyyah

-The Qadiriyyah order was founded by Abdul-Qadir Gilani who was originally from Iraq (d.
-1166) It is popular among the Muslims of South Asia.
+The Qadiriyyah order was founded by Abdul-Qadir Gilani, who was originally from Iraq (d.
+1166).
+It is popular among the Muslims of South Asia.

 Razzaqiah

-The Razzaqiah order was founded by Shaiykh Saiyed Razzaq Ali Gilani who was originally from Iran. (d.
-1208) It is popular among the Muslims of North Asia.
+The Razzaqiah order was founded by Shaiykh Saiyed Razzaq Ali Gilani (d.
+1208) who was originally from Iran.
+It is popular among the Muslims of North Asia.

 Shadhiliyye

 Madurai Maqbara, the tomb of Shadhili Sufi saints in Madurai, India.

 Shadhiliyye was founded by Imam Nooruddeen Abu Al Hasan Ali Ash Sadhili Razi.
-Fassiya branch of Shadhiliyya was flourished by Qutbul Ujood Imam Fassi at Masjid al-Haram Makkah as its base and was brought to India by Sheikh Aboobakkar Miskeen sahib Radiyallah of Kayalpatnam and Sheikh Mir Ahmad Ibrahim Raziyallah of Madurai.
+The Fassiya branch of Shadhiliyya flourished under Qutbul Ujood Imam Fassi at its base of Masjid al-Haram Makkah and was brought to India by Sheikh Aboobakkar Miskeen Sahib Radiyallah of Kayalpatnam and Sheikh Mir Ahmad Ibrahim Raziyallah of Madurai.
 Mir Ahmad Ibrahim is the first of the three Sufi saints revered at the Madurai Maqbara in Tamil Nadu.
-There are more than 70 branches of Shadhiliyya of these, the Fassiyatush Shadhiliyya is the most widely practised order.
+There are more than 70 branches of Shadhiliyya; of these, the Fassiyatush Shadhiliyya is the order with the most adherents.